aspnet/Benchmarks/src/BenchmarksDriver2/README.md

   --[JOB].options.displayOutput <true|false>                               Whether to download and display the standard output of the benchmark.
   --[JOB].options.displayBuild <true|false>                                Whether to download and display the standard output of the build step (works for .NET and Docker).

+  ## Misc

+  --[JOB].options.disardResults <true|false>                               Whether to discard all the results from this job, for instance during a warmup job.

   # Example

   dotnet run --